Zuttergutao/gmxhelper/README.md

 Detailed information on parameters is provided as a hover when opening the `mdp` file.

-Npw, Section Folding is supported!
+Now, Section Folding is supported!

 ## Features